ethans241/Ethan-Milestone-1-Argoll-Logistics/README.md

 ![Thank you section screenshot from the success page](Docs/Readme-images/success-page-thank-you.png)

+#### 404 Page

+The 404 page contains the following.

+With the 404 page I have put a fun twist on the 404 which links back to the reason of the website which is deliveries.

+Hero Image

+On the hero section I decide with a image of a door with the number 404 so the customer can link it to a 404 page.

 ### Future Implementations

 I would like to add a schedule page to give the user important information about how long it takes for their deliveries to get to certain countries.
 I would do this by building a form that once complete would pull information from a database and only show the relevant data to the user.